-The main purpose of an economic agreement is to improve trade between two or more countries.
-As every country seeks to protect its own production, in all those agreements they need to indicate very precisely the goods affected by the tax reduction from the agreement.
+The main purpose of an economic agreement is to improve trade between two or more countries or regions.
+As every country or region seeks to protect its own production, in all those agreements they need to indicate very precisely the goods affected by the tax reduction from the agreement.
 Different types of agreements can be settled depending on the level of trust and economic integration among the signatories; we can choose: Preferential Trade Agreement, Economic Integration Agreement, Free Trade Agreement or even Customs Union.

 Two sides of the same coin